Broadway (Manhattan): Westchester County

-North of here, at the Kraft Foods technical center, the Tappan Zee Bridge becomes visible.
+North of here, at Montefiore Medical Center, the Tappan Zee Bridge becomes visible.
 After crossing under the Thruway and I-87 again, here concurrent with I-287, and then intersecting with the four-lane NY 119, where 119 splits off to the east, Broadway becomes the busy main thoroughfare of Tarrytown.
-Christ Episcopal Church, where Irving worshiped, is along the street.
-Many high-quality restaurants and shops are along this main road.
+Christ Episcopal Church, where Irving worshiped, is along the street, as are several other historic churches.
+Many high-quality restaurants and shops are also lined along this part of the road, whose section to the north of Tarrytown's Main Street is called North Broadway.

-View of Broadway (U.S. Route 9) as it runs past the Old Dutch Church of Sleepy Hollow, less than one mile from where Broadway ends.

 Tarrytown ends at Patriot's Park, where the village of Sleepy Hollow begins.
 At the eastern terminus of NY 448, Broadway slopes off to the left, downhill, to pass the visitors' center for Philipsburg Manor House.
-Broadway then crosses the Headless Horseman Bridge and then passes the Old Dutch Church of Sleepy Hollow and the historic Sleepy Hollow Cemetery which includes the resting place of Washington Irving and the setting for "The Legend of Sleepy Hollow".
+Broadway then crosses a road bridge and then passes the Old Dutch Church of Sleepy Hollow and the historic Sleepy Hollow Cemetery which includes the resting place of Washington Irving and, at the churchyard, the setting for "The Legend of Sleepy Hollow".

 Broadway expands to four lanes at the trumpet intersection with NY 117, where it finally ends and U.S. 9 becomes Albany Post Road (and Highland Avenue) at the northern border of Sleepy Hollow, New York.